-For some organizations, finding a cost-effective PBX software system takes priority over finding the software with the best functionality.
+For some organizations, finding a cost-effective PBX software system takes priority over finding the software with

 That was the case at Fetch Pet Care, a rapidly expanding, Berkeley, Calif.-based pet services and dog walking company.